TheProdigyLeague/srvSoft_DevOps/README.md

 ### Dev Env

 The project presumes a stark familiarity with these cloud-based infrastructure and distributed systems for handling massive data volumes.
 As developers, we should possess a strong understanding of data security, privacy regulations, and most importantly, responsible data collection and usage.
-This structure is a provider for detailing long winded explanations of large projects over years.
-Folder structure is outlines critical specific functionalities within each directory subsystem and subfolder.
+This structure is a provider for detailing long winded explanations of large, and often times is the case, bloated, projects over years.
+Folder structure outlines critical and specific functionalities within each directory subsystem and subfolder.
 Therefore, organization is key.

 #### How to get started?